dustinpfister/hexo_sitesource/source/_drafts/lodash-chunk.md

 ## conclusion

 So yes this method will sure come in handy when working on a project, I can see why people like lodash.
-I think I might write a few more on this.
+I think I might write a few more posts on lodash for what they are worth, but there is so much more to write about, and so little time.
+Happy coding.